Petosegay: Founding of Petoskey and later years

-Biidassige moved his family to the southern shore of Little Traverse Bay, where Biidassige and his elder sons soon acquired land, much of which is now Petoskey, Michigan, from the federal government.
+Biidaasige moved his family to the southern shore of Little Traverse Bay, where Biidaasige and his elder sons soon acquired land, much of which is now Petoskey, Michigan, from the federal government.
 Michigan had not yet gained legal status as a state.
-Biidassige thought by purchasing this land he could provide a refuge for people who wanted to maintain their tribal existence without foreign interference.
-Biidassige thought he would have the same relationship with the federal government as those on the reservation, called Waganakising (crooked tree).
+Biidaasige thought by purchasing this land he could provide a refuge for people who wanted to maintain their tribal existence without foreign interference.
+Biidaasige thought he would have the same relationship with the federal government as those on the reservation, called Waganakising (crooked tree).
 He expanded trading to become a prominent merchant and landowner.
 What is not mentioned in this history is there was a village called Bear River near the Bear River, and an Odawa band present called The Bear River Band of Odawak.
-In addition, Chief Biidassige was a combatant in the War of 1812, supporting Tecumseh's effort to force the removal of all foreign influences.
+In addition, Chief Biidaasige was a combatant in the War of 1812, supporting Tecumseh's effort to force the removal of all foreign influences.

-When Michigan became a state in 1837, the federal government did not acknowledge any relationship with Chief Biidassige or his purchase of 440 acres, which included most of the downtown area of present-day Petoskey.
+When Michigan became a state in 1837, the federal government did not acknowledge any relationship with Chief Biidaasige or his purchase of 440 acres, which included most of the downtown area of present-day Petoskey.
 The state offered the 440 acres for sale, and a Presbyterian minister came with a deed to several of the 440 acres.
 Shortly afterwards, other strangers came with deeds to other portions of the land.
 The band had already been threatened by their removal and relocation to Kansas, and Chief Petoskey knew that if he encouraged any resistance they would be removed.

 In 1852, a Presbyterian Mission was established on the land of Nathan Jarman, a local farmer living west of Petoskey's village.
-Choosing to declare further independence from the Jesuits, Biidassige became actively involved with the Presbyterians, and he and his children became regular attendees at the services.
+Choosing to declare further independence from the Jesuits, Biidaasige became actively involved with the Presbyterians, and he and his children became regular attendees at the services.
 His grandson William Petoskey, the son of Francis, later became a Presbyterian minister.